 3. On your pet’s collar

 If you have a pet, you might want to add a QR Code on its collar.
-If will be easier for people to return your loved one to you in case it gets lost.
+If will be easier for people to return your loved one to you in case it goes missing.
 The QR Code can store basic information such as the name (that the pet responds to), eating habits, medical conditions, and owners contact information.

 4. On your vehicle